Jaydar-Studios/fake_cookie_clicker_definitive_edition/README.md

-# fake_cookie_clicker_definitive_edition
+<h1>fake_cookie_clicker_definitive_edition</h1>
-Hey guys, Jaydar here.
+<p>Hey guys.
+Jaydar here.
-I want another place to document the code of Fake Cookie Clicker: Definitive Edition, so here I am: GitHub.
+<br>I want another place to document the code of Fake Cookie Clicker: Definitive Edition, so here I am: GitHub.
-I'm kind of new to GitHub, so please forgive any formatting mistakes, thanks!
+<br>I'm kind of new to GitHub, so please forgive any formatting mistakes, thanks!</p>

 <h2>Intro</h2>
 <p>For those who don't know, Fake Cookie Clicker: Definitive Edition, or FCC: DE, for short, is a fan-made recreation of the (slightly) well-known web game, Cookie Clicker.